-When you purchase an item with your card, Amex will extend the original manufacturer’s warranty up to two additional years, on U.S. warranties of five years or less.
+When you purchase an item with your card, Amex will extend the original manufacturer’s warranty up to an additional year, on U.S. warranties of five years or less.

-Your purchases are protected from accidental damage or theft for up to 120 days (90 days for New York residents), up to $1,000 per occurrence and $50,000 per calendar year and the coverage is secondary.
+Your purchases are protected from accidental damage or theft for up to 90 days, up to $1,000 per occurrence and $50,000 per calendar year and the coverage is secondary.

 Complimentary employee cards

 You can add employee cards to your Amex Hilton small-business account for free (see rates & fees).
 You’ll be able to set individual employee spending limits, plus you’ll earn rewards from their purchases.

 How to earn points with the Hilton business credit card